Everyone has dust mites. No matter how clean you try to keep your bedroom, you will have dust mites. Tons of them!

 1.)
 The dust mites die soon after being exposed to the UV rays.

 2.)
 They can no longer reproduce.
-Which means no new eggs until they actually die.
+This means no new eggs until they actually die.

 While dead dust mites can still cause allergies, at least they won’t be reproducing.